Nurturing roots, flourishing movement

 Our history started long before 2008, when the idea for a young feminist fund began to take root.
 Today, FRIDA continues to be the only youth-led fund exclusively supporting young feminist organizing.

+We continue to throw light on some very inspiring women whose initial push, advise, support and envisoning has helped become FRIDA what it is today.
 In recognising that our memories are a part of our resistance, we embark on a journey to document our beginnings through the life stories of our founders.

 Each story is a reflection, a reliving of memory, sharing of symbols and artefacts, and a reaffirmation of the belief that young feminist organizing can change the course of history.